2009 bombing of Indian embassy in Kabul: Casualties

-All of the people killed were local people, there were a few Indians injured in the attack.
+All of the people killed were locals, and a few Indians were injured in the attack.
 India's ambassador to Afghanistan Jayant Prasad said that a few Indian security personnel were slightly injured.
 Indian Reports alleged that Pakistan's ISI was involved.

 Responsibility

 Within hours of the attack the Taliban claimed responsibility confirming suspicions that the Indian Embassy was the target.
 A Taliban spokesperson said the attacker was an Afghan man who blew up his sports utility vehicle laden with explosives just outside the embassy.

 G. Parthasarathy, a former diplomat and analyst at the Centre for Policy Research, said that although it was too early to point fingers there was a clear indication that the Taliban sees Indian economic assistance as complementary to American strategic objectives.
 He said that "Therefore, Indians are targeted.
 Add to that, their Pakistani mentors are not too happy with our (sic) presence in Afghanistan."
 Phunchok Stobdan, a senior fellow at the Institute for Defence Studies and Analyses, also said that despite being the apparent target of the attack and some prior pressure from Washington to back off, given Pakistani sensitivities—India is still not likely to walk away from its Afghan commitments which include $1.1 billion in ongoing development projects.
 He said, "No one in India is willing to sacrifice Afghanistan for the sake of Af-Pak strategy.
 India-Afghan relations are very strong and very old, even during the British period."

 India's previous accusations against the Pakistani spy agency were again brought to fore as speculation started that the ISI may have been involved.